saajanvarghese/WebScraper_Automation/README.md

 2. Iterate through 4 pages of this data and store it in a ArrayList<HashMap>.

 3. Convert the ArrayList<HashMap> object to a JSON file named `hockey-team-data.json`.
-Feel free to use Jackson library.Each Hashmap object should contain:
+Feel free to use Jackson library.
+Each Hashmap object should contain:

-i) Epoch Time of Scrape
+1. Epoch Time of Scrape
-ii)Team Name
+2. Team Name
-iii)Year
+3. Year
-iv)Win %
+4. Win %

 4. Store the file in the output folder in the root directory.
 Assert using TestNG that the file is present and not empty.